jspm/vite-plugin-jspm/README.md

 export default defineConfig({
   plugins: [
     jspmPlugin({
+      development: true // enables the plugin in `vite dev`
       // optional object for @jspm/generator options and settings, more info in https://github.com/jspm/generator }),
   ],